 Field-hunting tip

-Look in oxidized hydrothermal iron deposits country — that is the host setting where rokühnite typically forms.
+Look in oxidized hydrothermal iron deposits country, the host setting where rokühnite typically forms.
 If you start seeing hematite, goethite, lawrencite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts habit, so train your eye for that shape before scanning the outcrop.